See my guide on how to use an Instant Pot.

 - ¼ teaspoon black pepper

-- Preheat oven to 450° F. Grease a rimmed baking sheet with olive oil.
+- Preheat oven to 450° F. Grease a rimmed baking sheet with canola oil.

 - Place egg and water in a large mixing bowl and beat them together with a fork.